Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, World Series, more

 Best Sleeper Fantasy picks for NFL Week 9

-In three of his last four games, Jackson has gone under 238 yards.
-In a 37-20 loss at Kansas City on Sept.
-28, he threw for 147 yards and one touchdown with one interception.
-The SportsLine model projects 190.8 yards passing, giving this a 5 out of 5 rating.
+Goff has thrown for 242 or fewer yards in five of seven games this season, including in each of the last two games.
+In a 24-9 win over the Tampa Bay Buccaneers on Oct.
+20, he completed 20 of 29 passes for 241 yards and one touchdown with one interception.
+The SportsLine model projects 200.6 yards passing, giving this a 4.5 out of 5 rating.
 Pick it at Sleeper: